Keyboard shortcuts

 When we want to handle multiple variants stored in a union value, it’s generally more convenient to use a type switch:

-// this type switch stores the variant value from 'p' in new variable 'val',
+// this type switch stores the variant value from 'pet' in new variable 'p',

 // whose type differs in each case